kuzzleio/documentation/src/sdk-reference/java/1/document/replace/index.md

 | `refresh` | String | If set to `wait_for`, waits for the change to be reflected for `search` (up to 1s) | `` |

 ## Return

+Returns a JSON string containing the updated document.

 ## Exceptions